What is Photodynamic Therapy (PDT), how does Photodynamic Therapy work and What does it feel like?

 PDT, also known as Blue Light Therapy, is used to treat actinic keratosis—pre-cancerous lesions, even skin tone, reduce sun damage, treat acne and shrink oil glands causing acne.

-Blue light therapy PDTPhotodynamic therapy, or PDT, involves a special medication called aminolevulinic acid (ALA) is applied to skin for one hour.
-It is then activated with blue light for approximately 15 minutes, creating controlled damage at a proper depth.
-PDT is used to:
+PDT involves a medication called aminolevulinic acid (ALA) which is applied to the skin for an hour.
+It is then activated with the blue light therapy for about 15 minutes, which creates controlled damage at proper depth.

 You will feel warmth, tingling or stinging for about 30-60 minutes; however, we keep your skin comfortable with a cooling device.

 How long should I avoid the sun before and after the procedure?